 Correcting the Maharashtra Board of Education

-In the 5th Standard English text book, published by Maharashtra Board of Education, it was wrongly mentioned that Kuchipudi dance form originated from Tanjavore, Tamil Nadu!
-Vijaya Prasad, who devoted her entire life in living and teaching this art form, could not bear it.
-She wanted to give Kuchipudi the right status it deserved.
-She wrote numerous letters to the Maharashtra Department of Education, about Kuchipudi, its history and pointed out their mistake.
-She succeeded in her endeavor, as the Education Ministry sent her a reply acknowledging their mistake and correcting it in the next publication.
+In a 7th grade English textbook published by the Maharashtra Board of Education, it was erroneously stated that Kuchipudi originated from Tanjavore, Tamil Nadu.
+This grave misrepresentation deeply troubled Guru Vijaya Prasad, who had dedicated her life to living and teaching this art form.
+Determined to rectify this error, she penned numerous letters to the Maharashtra Department of Education, providing insights into Kuchipudi, its history, and pointing out their mistake.
+Her efforts bore fruit as the Education Ministry acknowledged their error and corrected it in subsequent publications.

-Swar Sadhana includes Kuchipudi in All India Dance Competition
+Campaigning to Include Kuchipudi in Swara Sadhana All India Dance Competitions

-Vijaya Prasad publishes books on Kuchipudi in Marathi
+Guru Vijaya Prasad Publishes Books on Kuchipudi in Marathi

-First ever dance ballet based on Marathi Abhangas
+First ever Kuchipudi Dance Ballet Based on Marathi Abhangas

-She choreographed and incorporated the popular Marathi abhangas in Kuchipudi dance ballet titled "Abhanga Nrutya Raveli".
-This never before attempted adaptation of abhangas into a classical dance form was much appreciated and widely covered by Marathi news papers like Loksatta.
+Guru Vijaya Prasad was inspired by the Bhakti movement and after learning to speak and read Marathi, she started reading original Marathi texts on great saints such as Sant Tukaram, Sant Dyaneshwar, etc. She choreographed a new Kuchipudi dance ballet titled "Abhanga Nrutya Raveli" - which incorporated the popular Marathi devotional songs (abhangas).
+This never before attempted adaptation of abhangas into a classical dance form was very successful and widely appreciated and covered by Marathi news papers like Loksatta.